opengeospatial/ets-security-client10/README.md

 must be located at `jks_path` in order for the embedded Jetty server to provide HTTPS.
 Self-signed certificates are permitted, although the test client will have to trust that certificate manually.

+##### jks\_password

+The password required to unlock the Java KeyStore.
+Using a CDATA section is recommended to wrap passwords that have character data that may interfere with XML character entities.

 ##### http\_methods (not yet implemented)